fader111/nextblog2/src/content/homepage/_index.md

 # Features
 features:
-  - title: "What's Included in Nextplate"
+  - title: "We provide the State Of The Art Solutions for business"
     image: "/images/service-1.png"
     content: "Nextplate is a comprehensive starter template that includes everything you need to get started with your Next project.
 What's Included in Nextplate"
     bulletpoints: